How Does an Alternate Agent Under a Power of Attorney Take Over When the Initial Agent Is Incapacitated?

 Naming an alternate is a good idea for other provisions in your will as well.
 If you have young children, you should also consider naming an alternate guardian for your children in the event your first choice is unable to fulfill his or her obligation.
 In addition, you may want to appoint an alternate executor in case the first one cannot serve.

-An estate planning attorney can help you ensure you have considered all the possibilities.
-Click here to find an attorney near you.
+Contact your attorney to help you ensure you have considered all the possibilities.
+To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.